PD Dr. Kateryna Schöning

 Musicologist and pianist / harpsichordist

-Member of research staff (senior scientist, permanent) as the University of Vienna, Department of Musicology.
+Member of research staff (senior scientist, permanent) at the University of Vienna, Department of Musicology.

 Current research fields in the musicology: